Now That The S&P 500 Has Bottomed, More Individual Stocks Are Breaking Out

 Now, what kind of multiple to place on a dominant, high-growth company, positioned to capitalize on the current market environment.
 The company deserves a large premium to the current market multiple of 18 times earnings.
 AMZN's earnings are growing about four times faster than the S&P 500.

-If we look at the current PE ratio of Amazon, we find that it is trading at 94 times trailing twelve month earnings.
+If we look at the current PE ratio of Amazon, we find that it is trading at 94 times trailing twelve-month earnings.
 We don't expect the shares to command that multiple five years from now.
 However, Amazon is currently trading at a forward PE ratio of 51.45.
-I have placed my own 35.6 five year multiple on the shares.
+I have placed my own 35.6 five-year multiple on the shares.

 Here is what my current valuation looks like: